Metta Wisdom Way

 - Dana for monthly meetings

-- Dana for individual meetings
+- Dana for individual meetings with Daryl

 Your generosity makes this program possible

-Your generosity and financial support makes this program possible, sustains the teachers who offer their time and expertise, and allows us to offer subsidized bursary rates to those who need them.
+Your generosity and financial support makes this program possible, sustains the teachers who offer their time and expertise, and allows us to offer subsidized scholarship rates to those who need them.
 Please consider the sustaining registration level if it's possible for you.

 Guidelines for deciding which level to pay